It has been written itself, "My household is going to be named a household of prayer." You, however, want to make it "a pirate's cave."

 The original Greek is more colorful, contrasting the "house of prayer" not just with a "den of thieves" but with "a pirate's cave."

-"It is written" is a common phrase used by Christ to refer to what was written in the Jewish holy books.
+"It is written" is a common phrase used by Jesus to refer to what was written in the Jewish holy books.
 It is in a from where the subject acts on itself, "It has written itself."
 Here, he is quoting the prophets (not "the law," Moses) Isa 56:7 ("house of prayer") and Jer 7:11 ("Den of robbers").
 As is usual, Christ's Greek follows the Greek Septuagint exactly, Greek word for word.

 The Greek word translated as "house," is any dwelling place but not exclusively a separate house.
 It means the household or clan that lives in the building as well.